Pipeline

 NM002 is a small molecule (aminothiol) derived from the innate immune defense response.
 It has the potential to resolve (hyper)inflammation as well as the infectious cause of that inflammation.

-Although NM002 is initially being developed in IV form, there is potential to investigate an oral form of NM002 for treatment of less severe CAP in hospital and community settings (see below re AMR).
+Although NM002 is initially being developed in IV form, there is potential to investigate an oral form of NM002 for treatment of less severe CAP and other pneumonias in hospital and community settings.

 NovaBiotics extensive research with, and deep understanding of aminothiol biochemistry and biology, cysteamine in particular, supports and de-risks NM002’s application in CAP.
-A compelling body of preclinical data concerning the immunomodulatory mechanisms of NM002, particularly targeting IL-6 and interferons, its host-directed antiviral effects and the company’s published work on cysteamine’s anti-virulence and antibiotic potentiating modalities are further augmented by positive clinical data for NovaBiotics’ NM001asset, derived from the same platform as NM002 and in late stage development for pulmonary exacerbations of cystic fibrosis (with planned expansion into non-CF bronchiectasis).
+A compelling body of preclinical data concerning the immunomodulatory mechanisms of NM002, particularly targeting IL-6 and interferons, its host-directed antiviral effects and the company’s published work on cysteamine’s anti-virulence and antibiotic potentiating modalities are further augmented by positive clinical data for NovaBiotics’ NM001 asset, derived from the same platform as NM002 and in late stage development for pulmonary exacerbations of cystic fibrosis.

 Antimicrobial Resistance (AMR)